filmeu

 Teaching methodologies and assessment

-Teaching methodology of the CU includes the contents presentation (TM1) complemented in an integrated way by case analysis on specific contents aspects, either through videos (TM2) or articles and reports (TM3).
-In addition, tutorial activities are planned for student evaluation work (TM4).
+Teaching methodology of the CU includes the contents presentation (TM1) complemented in an integrated way by case analysis on specific contents aspects, either through videos (TM2), articles and reports (TM3), or activities in real context (TM4).
+In addition, tutorial activities are planned for student evaluation work (TM5).

 • References